 Big bucks!
 Local government managers pull down serious coin

-City and county managers are loaded with responsibilities, but are also among the best paid public servants.
+Behind-the-scenes appointed government employees — like city and county managers — are loaded with responsibilities, but are also among the best paid public servants.

 Elected officials are the public faces of the institutions they represent.